basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 in larger clusters.
 More information can be found in the section on [[fault tolerance|Managing Strong Consistency#Fault-Tolerance]].

-Strongly consistent operations will also fail if your cluster consists of more than three nodes and a network partition or other event cuts the cluster down to fewer than three running, reachable nodes.
-This is one reason, among others, why we recommend using strong consistency in larger clusters.
-More on that in the section on [[fault tolerance|Managing Strong Consistency#Fault-Tolerance]].

 ## Enabling Strong Consistency

 Strong consistency in Riak is disabled by default.
 You can enable it in